wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 ##### 1G Part 4 (division of relationship property)

-*   [Part 4][57] sets out how the property of a husband and wife or civil union partners or de facto partners is to be divided when they separate and cannot agree on the matter.
+*   [Part 4][57] sets out how the property of spouses, civil union partners, and de facto partners is to be divided when they separate and cannot agree on the matter.
 It deals with matters like---

     *   (a) on what basis is the relationship property to be divided?